 Local maps are available from Diss Publishing bookshop and the Town Council Offices.

-Diss has regular Friday and Saturday markets, with a Farmer’s Market every second Saturday of the month.
+Diss has regular Friday and Saturday markets.
+Our traditional Friday market has been operating for over 500 years!
 There are also opportunities for promotional and charity stands.
 Find out more and book a pitch here.

 Meetings of Council

 All Council meetings take place on Wednesday evenings at 7.15pm with the exception of the Planning committee, which meets at 6pm.
 Meetings take place in the Corn Hall Council Chamber.
 View the schedule of Council Meetings for 2019-20 here: Schedule of Council Meetings 2019-20

 Owned and managed by Diss Town Council, Diss Mere – a six acre natural lake in the centre of Diss – is one of the town’s biggest attractions.
 Find out more here.